Gastrozole, 20 mg capsules 28 pcs

 Indications

-– NSAID associated ulcers and erosions of the stomach and duodenum – eradication of Helicobacter in peptic ulcer disease
+– NSAID-associated ulcers and erosions of the stomach and duodenum – eradication of Helicobacter pylori in peptic ulcers

 – reflux esophagitis